DanPearce/CI_PP4_TheForum/README.md

 12. Navigate to the settings of the Heroku app, ensure all Config Vars are filled with any keys that have been stored locally in env.py
 ![Heroku Config](docs/deployment/heroku-config-vars.png)

-13. Link the Repository to the Application, this is succesfully done by linking our GitHub deployment menthod to Heroku and connecting to our repository by searching once logged in.
+13. Link the Repository to the Application, this is successfully done by linking our GitHub deployment method to Heroku and connecting to our repository by searching once logged in.
 ![Heroku Deployment](docs/deployment/heroku-github.png)

 14. Once connected, deployment can be made either through automatic deploys or manually - have chosen manually to ensure that version control can be measured.